-As a direct result of the outbreak of the coronavirus disease (COVID-19) and due to circumstances beyond our control, DIA has decided to postpone the Digital Technology in Clinical Trials Meeting originally scheduled for March 30-31 to a date later in the year.
+As a direct and sole result of the outbreak of the coronavirus disease (COVID-19) and due to circumstances beyond our control, DIA announced that it has decided to change the format of the upcoming Digitial Technology in Clinical Trials meeting from “face-to-face” (in-person) to entirely virtual.

 Digital technology is transforming the drug development process.
 The rise of wearable and mobile technologies along with cloud technology, Artificial Intelligence and related platforms, now enable the collection of frequent, specific, and multidimensional data throughout the length of trials.
 These technologies have the potential to enable innovative trial designs, improve the patient experience, act as recruitment and retention tools, and establish novel end points in clinical studies.

 With these technologies, large amounts of data are collected.
 How to best address evaluating fit-for-purpose, standardization, ethical concerns, and regulatory approaches, are key issues to address in the digital era.

 DIA’s Digital Technology in Clinical Trials Conference will bring together thought leaders from regulatory agencies, biotech, pharma, patients, and academia to discuss the latest advances, challenges, and forward-thinking approaches for implementing digital technology to improve clinical trials.
 While the conference will focus on the impact of digitalization in clinical trials today, we will make time to explore future applications and how they may enable the clinical trials of tomorrow.

 Co-Sponsored with ePRO Consortium – Critical Path Institute

 Get your burning questions answered at our new conference on digital technology in clinical trials.
 Check out our infographic to see which specific questions will be answered.View Infographic

 So, My Fitbit is Clinical Trial Grade, Right?